Skip Navigation

 Confirm your plan and pay

 Once you complete your sign-up, you’ll arrive at the “Welcome to BetterHelp” page featuring more explanation of how therapy works, in addition to a chart of how BetterHelp compares to in-office therapy.
 This page is also where you’ll see your payment options (credit cards or Google Pay).
 Weekly rates ultimately vary from $48-$90 depending on whether you qualify for financial aid or a reduced fee discount.
-If you’ve already received a reduced fee discount, you won’t see the “I can’t afford therapy” option here.
-However, if you see this button on your screen, it’s in your interest to check your eligibility for financial aid.
+If you're interested in applying for financial aid, click the "I can't afford therapy" option at the bottom of the payment screen.

 betterhelp payments and financial aid